-Have you tried to enlarge the photo but ended up with a blurry pixelated mess and wonder if there is any hope for showcasing your favorite memories on the wall in full size?
+Have you tried to enlarge a photo but ended up with a blurry, pixelated mess and wondered if there is any hope for showcasing your favourite memories on the wall in full size?
 The truth is—once you resize the photo, it’s never going to be the same.
 Increasing the photo size comes with inevitable quality loss because you’re altering pixels images are made of.

 But you can salvage all those great photos you took with your phone and would love to see printed in larger formats or even old photos you want to show off in all of their glory.

 - Plugins for Photoshop

 Some of these digital photo enlargement options are easy and intuitive, while others require extra editing and advanced technical skills.